Azure-Samples/iotedge-logging-and-monitoring-solution/docs/provision-elms-with-terraform.md

 [Terraform](https://www.terraform.io/) can be used for managing the ELMS infrastructure on Azure.
 You can find the definitions in the [terraform](../terraform) folder.
 Terraform can be set up locally and resources can be deployed to a chosen Azure subscription.
-The following steps are needed for achieving this:
+The following steps are needed to achieve this:

 ## 1. Prepare environment